Kruthiksp/Java8/README.md

     Filter the products that cost more than ₹1000 Collect the result into a new List
     Print the filtered list.
+08. Given a list of Product Object,
+    Convert this list into a Map<String, Double> where -> Key = Product name
+        -> Value = Product price
+    If the product names are duplicated
+        -> Use  "Merge Function".
 </pre>

 <h2>Bonus Problem Statements</h2>